-A few days after we arrived in Santiago, the capital of Chile, violent protests erupted overnight, triggered by an increase in rush hour metro fares from 800 to 830 pesos.
-Protesters burned metro stations, an energy company, banks, pharmacies, and grocery stores.
+A few days after we arrived in Santiago, the capital of Chile, protests erupted overnight, triggered by an increase in rush hour metro fares from 800 to 830 pesos.
+They turned violent quickly, inflamed by an early video of a police officer pushing a subway fare evader who ended up tumbling down two flights of stairs.
+Rioters burned metro stations, banks, pharmacies, and grocery stores.

-Glass was smashed everywhere, including streetlights.
-Traffic was barricaded by burning trash in the middle of the street.
+Streetlights were smashed.
+Traffic was barricaded by piles of burning trash in the middle of the road.
 In short order a military curfew was imposed.
-Pots and pans clanged late into the night, a protesting tradition inherited from Pinochet’s dictatorship when people were not allowed to assemble outside, so they banged pots and pans inside their homes instead.
+Pots and pans clanged late into the night, a protesting tradition from Pinochet’s dictatorship when people weren’t allowed to assemble outside, so they clanged away inside their homes instead.

 In a matter of days the Chilean president rolled back the metro fare hike and announced an increase in the minimum wage, but protests continued, with violence escalating at night.

 One day, we ventured to Plaza Italia, the epicenter of the protests, during an authorized daytime march.
 When we arrived, a bank was on fire in broad daylight.
 Most of the protesters were young and fairly well dressed.
-When we went deeper into the crowd, our eyes started burning from residual tear gas in the air so we had to leave.
+When we went deeper into the crowd, our eyes started burning from tear gas still lingering in the air.

 Schools and museums closed.
 Banks and grocery stores were broken into and looted or burned.
-The Lider chain of supermarkets, owned by Walmart, was especially targeted, which was unfortunate because Lider has the best prices.
+The Lider chain of supermarkets, owned by Walmart, was especially targeted, even though it had the best prices.

 Many small businesses pulled down their metal gates the second they heard a protest coming down the street.
 Commercial activity ground to a complete halt.

-Valparaíso is an industrial port town built on hills with colorful buildings, street art, a craft brew scene, and anti-establishment hipsters.
+Valparaíso is an industrial port town built on hills with colorful buildings, street art, and a craft brew scene.
 It’s also a city that’s been in decline since its heyday as the largest port in Latin America 100 years ago.
-Today, it’s the epicenter of anti-capitalist sentiment.
-The Chilean Congress convenes here.
+Today, it’s the epicenter of anti-capitalist and anti-establishment sentiment.
+Ironically, the Chilean Congress convenes here.

 Viña del Mar

-One afternoon, protesters marched into Viña del Mar, an affluent coastal city, pushed dumpsters into the center of several intersections, and lit them on fire.
-They ripped plywood from a boarded up bank to fuel the fire, then smashed the glass walls and security camera of the bank.
+One afternoon, protesters marched into Viña del Mar, an affluent coastal city, pushing dumpsters into the center of several intersections and lighting them on fire.
+They ripped plywood from a boarded up bank to fuel the fire, then smashed the glass windows of the bank along with its security camera.

-After the military cleared through, residents went outside to sweep up the debris left behind and right the dumpsters.
+After the military cleared through, residents went outside to sweep up the debris and push the dumpsters upright again.

 A few blocks away protesters looted a Burger King and a Kia Motors dealership, smashing brand new cars and emptying the Burger King of all its furniture.

 Chile has the highest income inequality among OECD countries along with a high cost of living.
 Food prices in Chile are almost as high as in the US.
-Chileans also pay a hefty 19% sales tax on everything, including food, medicine, clothes, and hotels.
+Chileans also pay a hefty 19% sales tax, even on food and medicine.
+At hotels, foreigners don’t have to pay this tax, but Chileans still do.
+The difference in quality between private and public education also reinforces this inequality.

 Death Toll and Economic Damage

-The currency has devalued by 5% in a month.
-Prior to the protest, economic activity grew 3% in September, 2019 year over year.
-October’s growth will be negative.
+The currency devalued by 5% in the first month.
+Prior to the protest, economic activity had grown 3% in the prior month.

 November 11, 2019 Update

-Things are getting weirder.
 A university building in Santiago was burned, a church was looted, and its religious relics were burned in a street barricade.
-The first shooting by a civilian also occurred in Viña del Mar, though we just learned it was by an anti-Communist American.
+The first shooting by a civilian also occurred in Viña del Mar, though it was by an anti-Communist American.

 November 30, 2019 Update

-We’re now in the lakes district of Chile, in the towns of Pucon and Puerto Varas.
-The latter especially is a sleepy little town with real life gingerbread houses, but even here some businesses have boarded up their storefronts.
+We’re now in the lakes district of Chile, in the small towns of Pucon and Puerto Varas.
+Even here some businesses have boarded up their storefronts.
 Compared to the Santiago metropolitan region though, there’s not much damage, much less graffiti, and only a few shattered glass windows.
 However, we were surprised at how empty Pucon was at the beginning of peak tourist season.
 Summer tourism is a significant part of the Chilean economy, but news reports are saying it simply isn’t going to happen this year.

 The protests have calmed down since a new constitution was signed recently, but the economic effects are really starting to kick in now.
 When we arrived in Chile on October 16, the exchange rate was 1 USD to 709 Chilean pesos.
 Today, on November 30, it’s 1 USD to 858 Chilean pesos.
 The currency has devalued by a whopping 20% in just 6 weeks.